KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nssl-mpas.md

 ## What area it covers
 - **Coverage:** Contiguous United States (CONUS)
-- **Domain details:** 3 km regional MPAS mesh covering CONUS.
-MPAS uses an unstructured centroidal Voronoi mesh with C-grid staggering; the NSSL runs use GSL's MPAS codebase.
+- **Domain details:** Distributed on the HRRR 3-km CONUS Lambert-conformal grid (1799 × 1059), spanning roughly 21.1–52.6°N and 234–299°E (≈ −126° to −61°W).
+The model itself runs on an MPAS unstructured Voronoi mesh; distributed files are regridded to the Lambert grid.

 ---